278-Sipay/assignment-2-beyzanc/README.md

 - **BeginDate, EndDate:** Range filter for the transaction date.
 - **ReferenceNumber:** Exact match filter for the reference number.

-You can make a GET request to the endpoint **/sipay/api/transaction/GetByParameter** and pass the filter criteria as query parameters.
+You can make a GET request to the endpoint **/sipay/api/transaction/GetByParameter** and pass the filter criteria ***as query parameters***.
 The API will then return a list of transactions that match the provided filters.

 ## Some Example Filtering Scenarios: